 - Reset passwords for all IT systems, including Blackboard, Gmail (E-mail) and student portal.

 - Retrieve personal financial records, i.e., bills and balances.

-To access the student portal application, you need to use your Saint Mary’s of Minnesota username and password.
+To access the student portal application, students need to use their Saint Mary’s of Minnesota username and password.